+2022 2021

+Discount rates 2.25% 2.25%

-2021 2020 Discount rates Expected future inflation rates Expected wage and salary increases 2.25% 2.00% 2.75% 3.00% 2.00% 2.75%
+Expected future inflation rates 2.00% 2.00%

+Expected wage and salary increases 2.75% 2.75%

 (ii) Certain employees of the College are entitled to the continuation of extended health and dental benefits in accordance with the terms and conditions of their employment contracts.
 Coverage is extended to disabled employees, their spouses and dependent children while on disability.
 Faculty and Exempt employees receive these benefits from their date of disability to the earlier of recovery from disability and return to work or age 65.
 Support staff receive these benefits from their date of disability to the earlier of recovery from disability and return to work or two years.
-The accrued benefit obligation for currently disabled employees was estimated by an actuarial valuation for accounting purposes as at March 31, 2021.
+The accrued benefit obligation for currently disabled employees was estimated by an actuarial valuation for accounting purposes as at March 31, 2022.